F.A.Q

 We carry Clinpro, a toothpaste made by 3M with a prescription level of fluoride and has a low relative dental abrasivity (RDA).
 We also carry Flouridex, a toothpaste free of SLS.

-What are the benefits of Waterpiks?
+What are the benefits of Water Picks?

 Waterpiks are extremely effective in removing plaque and debris from in between teeth and below the gum line.
 Waterpiks often go beyond what floss can do.
-Click here to learn more about the products we carry

 Do I need my wisdom teeth removed?